 - The Standard Line Test – Solomon Asch (1956) Subjects were asked to guess which of three different lines was equal in length to a fourth “standard” line.
 They were then placed in a group that disagreed with their guess and encouraged to changed their opinion.
 Only 25% of subjects did not conform to the group’s decision.

-Increase Your Shopify Conversion Rate with Review Apps
+How to Increase Your Shopify Conversion Rate With Social Proof

 Social Proof apps are now some of the most popular Shopify apps in the “Sales and Conversions” category.
 There are over 212 different solutions, which vary from simple review widgets to full customer engagement apps.
-As important as the app you choose, is the way you use it.
+However, the way you use your Social Proof app is important as the app you choose.
 These are some “best practice” guidelines:

 - Always use REAL Social Proof.
 Fake Social Proof (through false data, fake customers or fictional reviews) is usually obvious and a big turn-off for customers